xuqi2024/openflexure-microscope/docs/wiring.md

 ## Connect the LED to the Sangaboard {pagestep}

+>i If you have used the [5mm LED workaround](workaround_5mm_led/workaround_5mm_led.md), or you have an older illumination PCB with a constant current driver installed you will need to follow the [alternative connection instructions](workaround_5mm_led/power_workaround_led.md).

 ![Connect the LED to the Sangaboard](diagrams/illumination_to_sangaboard_wiring.png)

-Connect the wires to the Sangaboard v0.5
+* Locate the LED cable from the microscope.

-* Plug the 2-pin female connector onto the 2 way male header labelled "**CC**".
+* Plug the 2-pin female connector onto the 2 way male header labelled "**CC**" on the Sangaboard v0.5.

 >i "CC" stands for Constant Current, it is the best way to reliably drive the LED.